In this explainer, we will learn how to multiply and divide rational functions.

 - Multiplying rational functions together works as follows: where the domain of the product is and denotes the zeros of a function.

-- Dividing rational functions works in almost the same way: where the domain of the quotient is .
+- We can divide rational functions by multiplying by the inverse: where the domain of the quotient is .

 - Factoring helps us to simplify the answer and find any points in the domain that are not valid.

-- When calculating the quotient, we must be careful to check the numerator of the divisor when identifying the domain.
+- When calculating the reciprocal of a rational function, we must be careful to check the numerator of the divisor when identifying the domain.